-3. Quantity of sperm.
+3. The quantity of sperm.

-Not every male ejaculates enough quantity of sperm and quantity of sperm is usually low in those males who ejaculate more frequently.
+Not every male ejaculates enough quantity of sperm and the quantity of sperm is usually low in those males who ejaculate more frequently.
 For pregnancy to occur, the quantity of sperm should be more than 20 million per ml of the ejaculate.